Monitoring Proxmox VE with Grafana Stack on LXC

 Step 1: Create LXC Container

-Create an unprivileged Debian 13 LXC container for the Grafana stack.
+Create an unprivileged Debian 13 LXC for the Grafana stack.

 Why LXC Instead of VM?